ilCleme/payum-tinkl/README.md

 header("Location: ".$captureToken->getTargetUrl());
 ```

-## Roadmap
-The above feature will be included as soon as possible:

-- [ ] Deferred invoices

 ## Test
 To run the package test you need to install the dev requirements (test tools) and run phpunit from the package folder
 ```